Anna Faris Reveals She Married Michael Barrett in Courthouse Ceremony - E! Online

 Anna Faris and Michael Barrett have made things official!

-During the latest episode of her Unqualified podcast, the 44-year-old Scary Movie star confirmed that she and the cinematographer recently eloped at a courthouse wedding ceremony in Washington state, according to media reports.
+During the latest episode of her Unqualified podcast, the 44-year-old Scary Movie star confirmed that she and the cinematographer recently eloped at a courthouse wedding ceremony on the San Juan Islands, off the coast of Seattle.
 The pair had first started dating a few months after Anna announced her separation from then-husband Chris Pratt in 2017.

+"Yes, we eloped," she told a caller on the podcast.
+The actress then acknowledged that her husband might not have been expecting the news to go public just yet by adding, "I'm sorry, honey.
+I just blurted that out, but it just feels like I can't say 'fiancé' anymore."

+Anna continued by gushing, "It was awesome.
+It feels great.
+It was at a local courthouse up in Washington state.
+It was great."

 In May 2021, Anna shared rare insight into her relationship with Michael, who she reportedly met while shooting her 2018 film Overboard.
 "We had an immediate kind of intimacy," she told People in May.
 "We're both probably introverts in a very similar way."